chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 ---

-Let's now give a proof sketch of Barron's theorem [Theorem](#univapproxbarron).
+Let's now give a proof sketch of Barron's [Theorem](#univapproxbarron).
 We will be somewhat handwavy, focusing on intuition and being sloppy with derivations; for a more careful treatment, see Telgarsky's notes[^mjt].
 The proof follows from two observations:

 * Write out the function $g$ *exactly* in terms of the *Fourier* basis functions (with possibly infinitely many coefficients), and map this to an infinitely-wide neural network.